tenlevels/PakUI/README.md

 **Features:**
 - Runs PICO-8 cartridges (`.p8` and `.p8.png`) at native speed
-- Launch the Splore browser directly (works with any file containing “splore” in the name)
+- Launch the Splore browser directly (works with any file containing "splore" in the name)
 - Browse, download, and play online games through Splore
 - In-game menu system with useful options:
   - Switch between square and widescreen display modes while playing